paritytech/nfts-campaign-runner/README.md

       "offset": "<the row offset, if not specified it starts from row 0>", "count": "<the number of rows to be used after offset, if not specified it will count up to last row.>" },
-    "initialFund": "<initial starting balance for the created gift accounts to be used to fund the tx fees when the NFTs are claimed.>", "batchSize": "<the number of transactions that are send in a batch. default to 100 if not specified>", "metadata": {
+    "initialFund": "<initial starting balance (in chain decimal) for the created gift accounts to be used to fund the tx fees when the NFTs are claimed.
+    Make sure it is above the Existential Deposit(ED) of the chain!>", "batchSize": "<the number of transactions that are send in a batch. default to 100 if not specified>", "metadata": {
       "imageFolder": "<the path to the media folder that will be minted>",